Membership Basics

 Choosing a Membership Plan

 During signup, families choose a membership plan with a monthly credit balance they can use to enroll learners in classes.
 Each plan offers different credit amounts, so families can select the option that best fits their learning goals and class schedule.
-Unused credits can roll over to the next cycle (up to the plan’s rollover maximum), giving families flexibility in how they manage their enrollments.
+Unused credits can roll over to the next cycle, giving families flexibility in how they manage their enrollments.

 Using Credits to Enroll in Classes